What is ransomware?

 Some patches require manual configuration – even if you’ve set up your systems to download and install them automatically.

-Without going into too much detail (you’ll have to research and plan accordingly to implement these patches), the bottom line is that if you aren’t already, then you’ll want to start by actually reading the security bulletins Microsoft puts out.
+Without going into too much detail (you’ll have to research and plan accordingly to implement these patches), the bottom line is that if you aren’t already, then you’ll want to start by actually reading the security bulletins Microsoft puts out and implementing them as soon as possible.

 4. Make sure you plug the holes on your network.

 There’s more to fighting the bad guys besides making sure you have the latest patches.
-If you want your network to stand a fighting chance against ransomware attacks then you should disable the following:
+If you want your network to stand a fighting chance against ransomware attacks, disable the following:

-- Local Administrator rights – no user should have Local Admin rights PERIOD.
-If they do (it’s wise not to argue with the CEO), then it should be restricted to their own workstation.
+- Local Administrator rights – no user needs Local Admin rights PERIOD.
+If they do (it’s wise not to argue with the CEO), then it must be restricted to their own workstation.

-- Outdated protocols – The caveat is if you have old apps that still rely on old protocols, and truthfully if your software vendors are still insisting on using them you should seriously consider switching to a more modern application (data migration costs and all).
+- Outdated protocols – Some companies have old apps that still rely on old protocols.
+That said, if your software vendors insists on using them, consider switching vendors to one who offers a more modern application.

 - Remote code execution – Once upon a time, remote execution was a handy little tool IT departments could use to administer remote machines on their network.
-Now it’s just a magnet for malware; I recommend you do without it if at all possible.
+Now it’s just a magnet for malware; I recommend you do without it if at all possible (or restrict access to a separate dedicated IT VLAN if needed).

-- Unsigned code – oft used to make Excel ride a unicycle while juggling and wearing a cape, macros are crafty pieces of VB code that have been around since the early days of Office + Excel.
-The problem with running privileged code on your systems is that even in the context of a spreadsheet or Word document it can be used to do evil, nasty things.
-It’s best to disable macros completely if your business doesn’t use them – but because we don’t live in a utopian macro-free world, there is an an alternative solution:
+- Unsigned code – oft used by accounting departments & clever employees to make Excel do things it was never designed to, macros are crafty pieces of code that have been around since the early days of Microsoft Office.
+The problem with running privileged code on your systems is, even in the context of a spreadsheet it can be used to do evil, nasty things.
+It’s best to disable macros completely if your business doesn’t need them.

 5. Educate your end-users

-Probably the number 1 cause of ransomware is a well-meaning employee accidentally clicking an attachment on what they thought was a legitimate email from a customer / boss.
+Perhaps the number one cause of ransomware is a well-meaning employee accidentally clicking an attachment on what they thought was a legitimate email from their boss.
 This is what’s known as phishing – a form of social engineering used to trick people into giving an attacker access to your systems.
-The famous hacker Kevin Mitnick was an expert at this – he’s since cleaned up his act and now runs a company that specializes in preventing – you guessed it, social engineering.
+The famous hacker Kevin Mitnick was an expert at this.

-The problem with trying to prevent phishing attacks is that people in general are prone to forgetful and impulsive behaviors – one study even found that some people are willing to give up their passwords over a humble piece of chocolate!
-Since people are rewards-driven and prone to forgetful behavior, consider a little reverse psychology – try implementing a bounty-based rewards system for flagging malware e.g. whoever blocks the most phishing emails in a month gets some chocolate.
-No I am not joking – I’m 100% serious!
+The problem with trying to prevent phishing attacks is that people in general are prone to forgetful & impulsive behaviors; one study even found that some folks are willing to give up their passwords over a piece of chocolate!
+Since people are reward-driven and prone to impulsive behavior, consider including how to spot phishing as part of the employee training manual.

 Managers / bosses:

-- Well-equipped – if your IT people don’t have the right tools for the job, it’s almost impossible for them to protect you and your company from malware attacks!
-Make sure you listen carefully when they’re explaining why they need a bigger budget this year.
+- Well-equipped – if your IT people don’t have the right tools for the job, it’s almost impossible to protect you and your company from malware attacks.
+Make sure you budget properly for IT costs now as well as the future.